AnirudhBHarish/CogPhys/README.md

 ## Requesting the Dataset

-Due to the compliance and licensing requirements surrounding this dataset, all requesting researchers must sign a formal Data User Agreement (DUA) prior to obtaining access.
+For compliance purposes, all requesting researchers must sign a formal Data User Agreement (DUA) prior to obtaining access.
 To initiate this process, please submit your request via email directly to mta@rice.edu.
 When sending your inquiry, kindly CC the following members so our team can track and expedite your request:

 - Anirudh Bindiganavale Harish: anirudhbh@rice.edu
 - Ashok Veeraraghavan: vashok@rice.edu